jonesnc/jonesnc.github.io/_posts/2018-12-13-deploying-gqlify-to-firebase-functions.md

 toc: true
 ---

 This tutorial will walk you through the process of deploying `GQLify` to `Firebase Functions`.
-If you're already familiar with `GQLify` and `Firebase Functions`, skip to Step 1.
+If you're already familiar with `GQLify` and `Firebase Functions`, skip to Setup.
 While `GQLify` does support `Firebase Realtime Database`, this tutorial assumes you're using the `Cloud Firestore` database.

 ## Introduction ##
 ### GQLify ###